kseyko35/Mvvm-DataBinding/README.md

-AndroidTriviaNavigation - solution code
+Mvvm-DataBinding - solution code
 =======================================

-This app is the solution code for Databinding, Room Database,Dagger2, MVVM, Navigation, Retrofit, Hilt ,Coroutine and LiveData.
+This app is the solution code for Databinding, Room Database, MVVM, Navigation, Retrofit, Dagger-Hilt ,Coroutine and LiveData.
 With this app I tried to implement libraries which I sort above.
 I hope it helps to all android developers.

 Introduction